The miracle isn’t that I finished. The miracle is that I had the courage to start. – John “The Penguin” Bingham

 Cycle of Failure

 As I mentioned, humans are hardwired to choose immediate gratification over long-term benefits.
 If we’re in chronic pain, or unhappy with our body or physical fitness, it seems sensible to want results in a hurry.
-However, this mindset has proved to be futile because it sets us up for a cycle of failure.
-It usually starts with good intentions and admirable goals such as wanting to lose weight or improve our health.
+However, this mindset has proven to be futile because it sets us up for a cycle of failure.
+The cycle usually starts with good intentions and admirable goals such as wanting to lose weight or improve our health.
 It then seems logical that if we want to lose weight, we choose a diet and exercise program to reach our goals.
 However, this often backfires if we don’t have a positive relationship to and acceptance of our bodies, and a healthy attitude towards food and physical activity.

 If you’ve gone through life feeling insecure with your body and athletic abilities, most likely you’ll perceive exercise as a chore or something you “should” do to lose weight or improve your health.
 The fitness industry reinforces this view by often promoting effort at the expense of enjoyment.
-To make matters worse, exercise promotion is almost always used in an underhanded way to instill fear (you’re pre-diabetic so you need to lose weight), or to make people feel inadequate.
+To make matters worse, exercise promotion is almost always used in an underhanded way to instill fear (e.g., you’re pre-diabetic so you need to lose weight), or to make people feel inadequate.
 When you enter into a fitness program feeling insecure about your appearance or athletic abilities, then hear the proverbial message, “no pain, no gain”, it’s no wonder why many people don’t stick to their New Year’s resolutions and fitness routines.
-When eating and moving become something we should do or have to do rather than something we want to do, it undermines motivation and participation immensely.
+When eating healthy and moving become something we should do or have to do rather than something we want to do, this undermines motivation and participation immensely.

 Cycle of Success

 Living a healthy lifestyle requires taking small steps every day towards improving your long-term health.
 Research has shown that making practical, daily lifestyle changes such as sitting less and moving more, cooking and eating wholesome foods, drinking more water, getting outside to walk or play, and getting quality sleep, can go a long way to improving one’s health.
-These are simple but not easy behaviors, because it takes a conscious effort and daily awareness to overcome the pitfalls of our sedentary culture.
+These are simple but not easy behaviors, because it takes a conscious effort and daily awareness to overcome the pitfalls of our sedentary and unhealthy culture.
 Nevertheless, doing something small every day towards changing your behaviors becomes your new and lasting healthy lifestyle.